omerlux/Computer-Structure-Terminal-Project/README.txt

+The project is about making terminal on micro-processor based on UART communication protocol.
+Work is done through C# and embedded C.

 README
 CodeWarrior:
 main.c - The main source file of the ARM code.
 The main loop is there, and all the sub functions to control strings, addresses etc.